Content copyright . IRONWOODBOWYER.COM. All rights reserved.

 This next bow was a special order from a

 fellow in England.
-He requested a Yew Warbow with provided dimensions
+He requested a Yew Warbow and provided dimensions

 of a bow found on the Mary Rose, a bow that would have been used in the